Chia-Mine/clvm-js/example/typescript_webpack/README.md

 # Summary
-This is an example code to use `clvm-js` with typescript and webpack.
+This is an example code to use `clvm-js` with TypeScript and Webpack.

 # Setup
 ```shell